meowmeowkittycat123/F1_TableauDashboard/README.md

-Project Structure
+## Project Structure

     ├── LICENSE
     ├── README.md          <- README for using this project.
     ├── query              <- Code of the DB creation and queries.
     │   │
     │   └── f1_cleaned.sql       <- DB creation.
-│
+    │   └── query.sql                <- Final queries.
     ├── reports            <- Folder containing the final reports/results of this project.
     │   │
     │   └── Pizza_Sales_Report.pdf   <- Final analysis report in PDF.
     │   └── query_report.pdf         <- Final query report in PDF for verifying data.
-│
     ├── src                <- Source for this project.
         │
         ├── data           <- Datasets used and collected for this project.
+        ├── pizza_sales_images       <- Additional images for Dashboards.
+        ├── data_dictionary.csv      <- Data Dictionary for the dataset.